Automattic/gridicons/README.md

 This icon set uses a few automation scripts to ease the generation of new icons in a reliable way.
 In short, we require `node` and `grunt`.
 For detailed instructions check [the installation page](https://github.com/Automattic/gridicons/wiki/Installation).

+### Publishing to NPM

+- Follow install instructions
+- Check in changes if any and follow PR process.
+- Bump package version in package.json to the next desired version and add an alpha postfix `1.1.0-alpha.1`
+- While testing changes publish using the next tag `npm publish --tag next`
+- If changes look good remove postfix in the version `1.1.0`
+- Publish using the latest tag `npm publish --tag latest`

 ## License